CMSgov/ab2d-sample-client-bash/README.md

 If you only want claims data updated or filed before a certain date use the `--until` parameter.
 The expected format follows the typical
 ISO date time format of `yyyy-MM-dd'T'HH:mm:ss.SSSXXX+/-ZZ:ZZ`.

+This parameter is only available with V2 (FHIR R4).
-For requests using FHIR R4, a default `_until` value is supplied if one is not provided.
-The value of the default `_until` parameter is set to the current date and time.
+If no `_until` date is specified or you use a date from the future, it will default to the current date and time.

 Examples: